 It is true that consolidating student loans can make repayment simple by merging many student loans into a single loan with a single monthly payment; however, consolidation still isn’t the greatest option for everyone.

-Consolidating student debt is something you should consider carefully to be sure it will work for you and meets your needs.
+Consolidating student debt is something you should consider carefully to be sure it will work for you and meet your needs.

 Here are some important things to consider about consolidating your student loans: